Rounak24118057/Khel_Khatam_Updated/README.md

 3. That's it — Actions will run automatically every night

 ## 🔧 Manual Trigger
-Go to **Actions → Update Music Data → Run workflow**
+User also has the choice to trigger manually anytime Go to **Actions → Update Music Data → Run workflow**